openaudible/openaudible/README.md

 git clone https://github.com/openaudible/openaudible.git
 ```

+### Build using Intellij
+Import Project:
+Select the openaudible/pom.xml file
+Click through all of the defaults

+### Build using Eclipse
+Import Maven Project
+Select the openaudible/pom.xml file

+### Build from command line (requires maven, java 8 SDK)

-cd to that directory..
+cd to the openadible directory..
 ```
 cd openaudible
 ```

-And you can import the maven project into your favorite IDE.

-In the Maven Properties, there are 3 profiles for Win, Mac, and Linux.
-Linux is untested.
-The profile points the linker to the appropriate swt library, which has the desktop widget native libraries.

-To build from the command line:
 ```
 mvn compile
 mvn package
 ```

-Then run the jar.
+### Running the application from IDE

 You need to link to the appropriate SWT library for your OS.
+Your IDE may do this for you using the Maven platform profile.
+For IntelliJ, select RunL Debug... menu
+Select Edit Configurations...
++ Add Application
+Name: OpenAudible
+Main Class: org.openaudible.desktop.Application
+VM options: -ea
+Mac VM options: -ea -XstartOnFirstThread
+Click Debug button

+### Running from Command Line

 For Windows:
 ```